New Zealand dollar: Current circulating coins

 After the death of Queen Elizabeth II in September 2022, the Reserve Bank said it would exhaust its existing coin stocks before introducing new coins featuring King Charles III.
-Based on current stock levels, this would likely be several years away.
+The first coins featuring a new obverse effigy of Charles III will be the 2024 ten cent coins, beginning circulation in 2027.

 Banknotes

 History

-In 1967, notes were introduced in denominations of $1, $2, $5, $10, $20 and $100, with all except the $5 replacing their pound predecessors.
+In 1967, notes were introduced in denominations of $1, $2, $5, $10, $20 and $100.
+All except the $5 replaced their pound predecessors at two dollars to the pound, with each denomination issued in the same colour as the pound note they replaced, to aid cash-handling during the transition.

 The original series of dollar notes featured on the obverse a portrait of Queen Elizabeth II wearing Queen Alexandra's Kokoshnik tiara, King George's VI festoon necklace, and Queen Mary's floret earrings, while the reverse featured native birds and plants.
 The notes were changed slightly in 1981 due to a change of printer (from De La Rue to Bradbury, Wilkinson & Co.)—the most noticeable difference being the portrait based upon a photograph by Peter Grugeon, in which Queen Elizabeth II is wearing Grand Duchess Vladimir's tiara and Queen Victoria's golden jubilee necklace.
 The $50 note was added in 1983 to fill the long gap between the $20 and the $100 notes. $1 and $2 notes were discontinued in 1991 after being replaced with coins.

 A new series of notes, known as Series 5 was introduced in 1992.
 The obverse of each note featured a notable New Zealander, while the reverse featured a native New Zealand bird and New Zealand scenery.
 The Queen remained on the $20 note.
 In 1999, series 6 polymer notes replaced the paper notes.
 The designs remained much the same, but were changed slightly to accommodate new security features, with the most obvious changes being the two transparent windows.

 In 2015–16, new Series 7 notes were issued, refreshing the note design and improving security features.
 As of 2021, Series 6 and 7 notes are currently legal tender.

 In September 2022, following the death of Queen Elizabeth II, the Reserve Bank said it would exhaust its existing stocks of $20 notes before introducing new notes featuring King Charles III.